From Sept. 3-7, Dragon Con Goes Virtual will offer three channels of programming.

 “It’s been a hard year for everybody, but for people who make their money at conventions, it’s been devastating,” Carroll said.

-As for Dragon Con’s charity affiliation, Big Brothers Big Sisters — more than $150,000 was raised for them last year — Carroll is encouraging Dragon Con-goers to volunteer.
+As for Dragon Con’s charity affiliation, Big Brothers Big Sisters — more than $150,000 was raised for the American Heart Association in 2019 — Carroll is encouraging Dragon Con-goers to volunteer.

 “We want to give (Big Brothers Big Sisters) the full Dragon Con charity experience and take that momentum into next year,” he said.